wisphill/wisphill.github.io/collections/_aws_vpc/AWS Site to Site VPN, VPG, Customer Gateway.md

+---
+description: AWS Site to Site VPC as known as IPsec VPN connection is a way to setup and establish the connection between VPC and other customer resources.
+layout: post
+---

 #aws #vpc #network #networking #site_to_site #customer_gateway #gateway #ip_sec_vpn

 AWS Site to Site VPC as known as IPsec VPN connection is a way to setup and establish the connection between VPC and other customer resources.
 Customer server can be an on-premise instance like integration with a data center.